KJ-Kyle/it3038c-scripts/Project2/README.md

  To make the code work, simply start the scrypt.
  If no errors are thrown and the scrypt is still running, you're good to go

- To initiate a search, simply type "lu!" and the term you would like to look up and the scrypt will open a .txt file with what it finds.
+ To initiate a search, simply type "lu!" and the term you would like to look up.
+The scrypt will then open a .txt file with what it finds.
 </p>
 <h3>
   Example